 The layout of the FTS and its optical scheme are shown in Figure 2-8 and Figure 2-9 respectively.
 The main design features of the FTS are described in Swinyard et al. (2000) and in §3.4.2 below.
 It uses two broadband, high-efficiency, intensity beam splitters in a Mach-Zehnder configuration rather than the traditional polarising beam splitters.
 This configuration has the advantage that all four ports are separately accessible, as in the classical Martin Puplett (M-P) polarising FTS (Martin, 1982).
 But the throughput is a factor of two higher than for the M-P as none of the incoming radiation is rejected.
 This design is also insensitive to the polarisation of the incident radiation.
 The performance of the beam splitters and of a bench-top implementation of this design has been demonstrated (Ade et al. 1999).
-A thermal calibrator is located at a pupil image in the second input port of the FTS, and provides a thermal input that mimics the dilute 80-K black body emission of the telescope.
+A thermal calibrator (P-Cal) is located at a pupil image in the second input port of the FTS, and provides a thermal input that mimics the dilute 80-K black body emission of the telescope.
 This allows the large telescope background to be nulled, thereby reducing the dynamic range requirements for the detector sampling.
-Two band-limited detector arrays are placed in the two output ports, covering 200-300 $\mu$ m and 300-670 $\mu$ m.
-A single back-to-back moving roof-top mechanism serves both arms of the interferometer, with a frictionless carriage mechanism using double parallelogram linkage and flex pivots.
+Two band-limited detector arrays are placed in the two output ports, covering 200-325 μm and 315-670 μm.
+These bands are referred to as the S/SW and S/LW bands, respectively.
+A single back-to-back moving rooftop mechanism serves both arms of the interferometer, with a frictionless carriage mechanism using double parallelogram linkage and flex pivots.
 The pick-off mirror (on the photometer side of the optical bench panel and located at the intermediate field image) directs the spectrometer field of view through a hole in the optical bench panel into the FTS side of the instrument.
 A 4-K pupil stop is located between the pick-off mirror and the input fold mirror.
-The input relay mirror focuses the beam to an intermediate image plane located just after the first beam splitter, after which the beam is collimated and sent to the moving corner cube assembly.
-The corner cube shifts the beam and sends it towards the camera mirror, which produces an image plane just before the output beam splitter.
+The input relay mirror focuses the beam to an intermediate image plane located just after the first beam splitter, after which the beam is collimated and sent to the moving rooftop mirror assembly.
+The rooftop mirror shifts the beam and sends it towards the camera mirror, which produces an image plane just before the output beam splitter.
 The output relay mirror focuses the beam onto the detector arrays.
-A pupil image is located near the final fold mirror, making this a convenient location for the entrance aperture to the 2-K enclosure.
+A pupil image is located near the final fold mirror, making this a convenient location for the entrance aperture to the Spectrometer Detector Box.
 As this pupil moves when the optical path difference changes, it is not a good place for a limiting cold stop.
 Instead, the limiting aperture is located at the 4-K pupil plane between the pick-off mirror and the input fold mirror.